 Becoming an activist

-Fatima’s political activism was ignited again in 1946 when the Passive Resistance campaign was inaugurated, this was while she was still at Durban Indian Girls High School.
-Fatima, like thousands of Indians, was swept up by the 1946 Indian Passive Resistance Campaign, which was the most dramatic show of militant anti-government action in South African history.
+Fatima’s political activism started early.
+In 1944, when she was 16 years old and a student of Durban Indian Girls High School, she helped raise £1000 for famine relief in Bengal.
+Though short and petite, Meer became a powerful public figure.
+She was poised, intelligent, quick-witted, intense, strong willed and energetic.
+In 1946 Fatima, like thousands of Indian people, was swept up by the 1946 Indian Passive Resistance Campaign, which was the most dramatic show of militant anti-government action in South African history.
 Fatima established the Student Passive Resistance Committee to support the campaign and this propelled her into the public eye.
-She was invited to speak at some of the mass rallies and shared the platform with the prominent anti-apartheid leaders, Dr Yusuf Dadoo and Dr Monty Naicker.
+She was invited to speak at some of the mass rallies and shared the platform with the prominent anti-apartheid leaders, the likes of Dr Yusuf Dadoo and Dr Monty Naicker.

 A leading anti-apartheid voice

-The role that Fatima and her husband played in cementing the relationship between the Indian and African National Congress and with people such as Nelson Mandela, Walter Sisulu, Oliver Tambo and Chief Albert Luthuli, is one of the enduring stories of the liberation movement that was eloquently told in IC Meer’s autobiography.
+The role that Fatima and her husband played in cementing the relationship between the Indian and African National Congress (ANC) and with people such as Nelson Mandela, Walter Sisulu, Oliver Tambo and Chief Albert Luthuli, is one of the heartwarming stories of the liberation movement that was eloquently told in IC Meer’s autobiography.
 The Meer’s friendship with Nelson Mandela and his family is one that has endured over the years.
-Fatima had a close working relationship with Winnie Mandela because of their involvement in the Black Women’s Federation; they also served six months in detention together.
-Mandela’s trust and confidence in Meer’s writing ability was affirmed when he agreed to her doing his first authorized biography titled, ‘Higher than hope’.
+Fatima had a close working relationship with Winnie Mandela because of their involvement in the Black Women’s Federation; they also also served six months in detention together.
+Mandela’s trust and confidence in Fatima Meer’s writing ability was affirmed when he agreed to her doing his first authorized biography titled, ‘Higher than hope’.

-In 1956 Meer started to lecture in Sociology at the University of Natal.
+In 1956, Meer started to lecture Sociology at the University of Natal.
 She was the first Black woman to be appointed as a lecturer at a white South African University.
 She was on the staff of Natal University until 1988 and was the only banned person who was ever granted permission to teach at any educational institution.

 During the 1970s, Fatima was one of the leading anti-apartheid voices in the country.
 At this time – even though she faced strong opposition from her family and Indian Congress colleagues – she began to embrace the Black Consciousness ideology of the South African Student Organisation (SASO), led by Steve Biko.

-In 1972, Fatima founded the Institute of Black Research (IBR) which became the leading Black-run research institution, publishing house and educational and welfare NGO in the country.
+In 1972, Fatima founded the Institute of Black Research (IBR), which became the leading Black-run research institution, publishing house and educational and welfare NGO in the country.
 The IBR became, for the next three decades, Fatima’s principal channel for the dissemination of a wide range of her activities as academic, writer and community activist.

 Champion of the underclasses

-With the help of the Indian Prime Minister, Mrs. Indira Gandhi, Meer arranged for a number of African students to get scholarships in India to study medicine and the political sciences and under her leadership, from 1986-88, the IBR addressed the low pass rate among African matriculates by organising tutorial programmes in science and mathematics.
+With the help of the Indian Prime Minister, Mrs. Indira Gandhi, Fatima Meer arranged for a number of African students to get scholarships in India to study medicine and the political sciences and under her leadership, from 1986-88, the IBR addressed the low pass rate among African matriculates by organising tutorial programmes in science and mathematics.